Ferencvárosi TC–Újpest FC rivalry: History and rivalry culture

+1905-1930: Early years

 The first match between Ferencváros and Újpest was played on 19 February 1905 at the Sorkosári úti Stadion in the 1905 Hungarian League season.
-The match ended with a 2-0 victory for the Ferencváros.
+The match ended with a 2–0 victory for the Ferencváros.
 The two goals were scored by Ferenc Weisz.
-The return match was also won by Ferencváros 3-1.
+The return match was also won by Ferencváros 3–1.
 The first and only Újpest goal was scored by Béla Petz.

+Ferencváros won their secon league title at the end of the season, and would go on to dominate the league for the following 25 years.
+The green and whites also won the 1907, 1909, 1910, 1911, 1912 and 1913 campaigns.